 Head To Head

-The match ended in a draw after Notts began with 431-6, with Tim Robinson scoring an undefeated 164 and Chris Lewis adding 107.
-Ian Botham took 3-104 for the visitors who were bowled out for just 147 but in a rain-affected contest they fared much better after being asked to follow-on and were 265-3 at stumps, with captain Dean Jones unbeaten on 154, having scored his county’s first hundred at Trent Bridge.
+The match ended in a draw after Notts began with 431 for six, with Tim Robinson scoring an undefeated 164 and Chris Lewis adding 107.
+Ian Botham took 3-104 for the visitors, who were bowled out for just 147 but in a rain-affected contest they fared much better after being asked to follow-on and were 265 for three at stumps, with captain Dean Jones unbeaten on 154, having scored his county’s first hundred at Trent Bridge.

-Teams for that first meeting
+Teams for that first meeting: